cysouw/diathesis/text/c05_case.md

 ### Quantified object

-A special kind of arguments are quantified objects [cf. "Mensuralergänzung", @eroms2000: 203-204], exemplified in [@next a-e].
-Quantified objects are overtly marked accusative objects that often contain numerals, like in [@next d] or [@next e], in which *einen* is not an article, but the numeral one.
+A special kind of constituent is a quantified object [cf. "Mensuralergänzung", @eroms2000: 203-204], exemplified in [@next a-e].
+Quantified objects are overtly marked accusative objects that often contain numerals, like in [@next d] or [@next e], in which *einen* is not an article, but the numeral *one*.
 Except for numerals, the quantification can also be instantiated by adjectives, e.g. *ganzen* 'complete' in [@next a], indefinites, e.g. *jeden* 'each' in [@next b], or measure phrases, e.g. *zu laut* 'too noisy' in [@next c].

 ::: ex
 a.
 Er schläft den ganzen Tag. (*wie lange?* 'how long')